piyush-kurur/sample-code/README.md

 This repository contains various sample program-ms that I use in my teaching.
 I release all the source code here to the public domain.
-See the accompanying file UNLICENCE for details.
+See the accompanying file UNLICENCE.md for details.